-INSYS founder resigns from board after charges in U.S. opioid bribe case
+Insys founder resigns from board after charges in U.S. opioid bribe case

 “I am confident that I have committed no crimes and believe I will be fully vindicated after trial,” Kapoor said in a statement on Sunday.

-Kapoor, INSYS’ majority shareholder who stepped down as chief executive in January, said on Sunday that his continued involvement with INSYS would draw unnecessary attention to the company.
+Kapoor, Insys’ majority shareholder who stepped down as chief executive in January, said on Sunday that his continued involvement with Arizona-based Insys would draw unnecessary attention to the company.

+Kapoor plans to put his shares in a trust that will be independently controlled, he said.

+Insys board member Patrick Fourteau, who has served since 2011, has also resigned “for personal reasons,” the company added.

 Kapoor was charged with engaging in conspiracies to commit racketeering, mail fraud and wire fraud in an indictment filed in federal court in Boston.